Skip to main content

 Derek Dingle is a media expert whose impact on the field continues to uplift Norfolk State's legacy.
 He has appeared as a business expert on numerous radio shows and television networks, including National Public Radio, CNN, CNBC, and NBC's Weekend Today.

 Dingle is Executive Vice President/Chief Content Officer at one of the nation’s most influential and long-standing Black publications—Black Enterprise.
 Throughout his time with the magazine, Dingle has written multiple cover stories.
-He is the author of Titans of the B.E. and an award-winning editor.
-100s: Black CEOs Who Redefined and Conquered American Business, and his book First in the Field: Jackie Robinson, Baseball Hero won the 1999 International Reading Association Award.
+He is the author of Black Enterprise Titans of the B.E.
+100s: Black CEOs Who Redefined and Conquered American Business (1999), Black Enterprise Lessons from the Top: Success Strategies from America’s Leading Black CEOs (2007), and First in the Field: Jackie Robinson, Baseball Hero (1998), which received a 1999 International Reading Association Award.

 Dingle earned a bachelor's degree in journalism from Norfolk State University.
 Additionally, he is a graduate of the Magazine Management Program at New York University.